cesarguerrero1/restaurant-api/README.md

 # Project Replication

 In order to run this program you will need to install NodeJS onto your computer.
-Any version past V18 will work and the download page is provided for convenience (https://nodejs.org/en/download).
+Any version past V18 will work.
+The download page is provided for convenience (https://nodejs.org/en/download)

-Once you have NodeJS installed simply follow the instructiosn below.
+Once you have NodeJS installed simply follow the instructions below:

 1. Clone the github repository onto your machine